roses as companion plants for lavender

 5. Coneflower (Echinacea)

 Echinacea are lovely lavender companion plants because they look very nice sitting next to one another.
 They both thrive in similar conditions and require the same amount of sunlight.
-You will be able to plant them in the garden together, but be sure to water the Echinacea a little more than your lavender for the best show of blooms.
+You can plant them in the garden together, but be sure to water the Echinacea a little more than your lavender for the best blooms.

 Both plants require well-draining soil to produce their beautiful blooms.
-Once fully grown, you’ll have a lovely purple and lilac-filled garden.
+Once fully grown, you’ll have a lovely lilac-filled garden.

 6. Apples